Daniel: Chapter 2

 - No king, lord, nor ruler ever asked such a thing of this elite group

-As a result of this exchange, the king's suspicions about his advisors being deceitful in their interpretations were not assuaged by their responses, and he become furious.
+As a result of this exchange, the king's suspicions about his advisors being deceitful in their interpretations were not assuaged by their responses, and he became furious.
 He then ordered the execution of all the wise men of Babylon, which included the four Hebrews.

 - Changes the times and seasons